A rigorous introduction to linear models: Large-Sample Properties in LS Estimator*

-The key observation in WLLN is that the scale by $\frac{1}{n}$ makes the variance equal to $\sigma^2/n$ such that it converges to zero and thus the mean converges to $\mu$ (or $\bmu$ in the multi-dimensional case).
+\end{remark} The key observation in WLLN lies in the scaling by $\frac{1}{n}$, which reduces the variance of the sample mean to $\sigma^2/n$. causing it to vanish as $n$ increases.
+As a result, the sample mean converges in probability to the true mean $\mu$, or to the mean vector $\bmu$ in the multivariate setting.